 Conflicts of Interest

-Many advisors claim that their interests are aligned with their clients’ when they charge a % of the assets they manage.
-They want the account to do well and to avoid losses, just like the client.
+Many financial advisory firms claim that their interests are aligned with their clients’ when they charge a % of the assets they manage.
+They want the account to perform well and to avoid losses, just like the client.
 This sounds good, but is far from the truth.